adamfowleruk/mljs/planning.md

   - Facet display names from JSON config file
   - REST request re-writer to point to Workplace page (mljs-workplace.html.xqy), pass on other requests to REST API
   - Document preview page (may apply XSLT) on /view?uri= - check the appbuilder URL for this
+ - Widgets: Sparql: Other sparql improvements (via sparql builder)
+  - Support OPTIONAL?
+  - Support UNION?
+  - Sparql query builder in mljs core?
+  - IN PROGRESS Support FILTER?
+   - DONE Used this for < > <= >= != for integer, double fields
+   - Regex? (used by suggestions only at the moment)
+   - TODO validate string comparison instead of numeric comparison as reported by Ken Tune in SYTYCD demo
+  - Support REDUCED?
+(Permits duplicates to be eliminated)
+  - Support FROM NAMED (limit results from set of named graphs) - http://www.w3.org/TR/2008/REC-rdf-sparql-query-20080115/#restrictByLabel
+  - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)
+  - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
+  - Aggregations of triples for Charts to work alongside facets of documents
  - DONE Other cool things we could do with MarkLogic
   - DONE SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
   - Alerting with triples (+drawbacks - document level, not triple level)